Recreational Sports

 106

-Recreational sport is an important part of our leisure activities.
-It helps relieve the stress of our workday.
+Recreational sports are an important part of leisure activities.
+They help relieve the stress of our workday.
 One can participate in various activities, including softball, baseball, basketball, tennis, football, and even hockey.
-There are even leagues where the teams can compete in team sports, thus increasing the energy level required.
+There are even leagues where teams can compete in team sports, thus increasing the energy level required.

 This, in turn, increases the amount of beneficial exercise and stress relief.
 The skill levels vary widely, and most players are in for fun and exercise.
 Occasionally team sports can get competitive, and tempers can flare.
 The challenge is to keep the egos and violence in check.
 Recently, there has been a ratio of severe injuries in youth sports.